Jessica L. Shea, M.S., BCBA, Executive Partner

-Jessica Fuller is a Board Certified Assistant Behavior Analyst.
+Jessica Fuller is a Board Certified Behavior Analyst.
 She earned her bachelor of science degree from the University of South Florida with a major in Psychology.
-She completing her Masters degree in Psychology with a concentration in Applied behavior Analysis from Capella University.
+She completed her Masters degree in Psychology with a concentration in Applied behavior Analysis from Capella University.

 Jessica has worked in many different environments with children with autism and other developmental disabilities in the clinic, school, and community settings.
 Jessica is bilingual and speaks both English and Spanish fluently.
 She has resided in the Tampa Bay area for 9 years and currently resides in the Carrollwood area with her husband and young son.

 Her goal is to make a difference in the lives of the individuals she works with as well as in the lives of their family members by providing the support and resources they need to achieve their everyday goals.

 Tiffany Suarez, M.S., BCBA, Community Supervisor

 Tiffany Suarez is a Board Certified Behavior Analyst.
 She graduated from the University of South Florida with a Bachelor’s degree in Psychology and a minor in Applied Behavior Analysis.
 Tiffany then attend Capella University for her graduate coursework.
 During graduate school, she worked in the school setting and taught special education for three years.
 Tiffany has worked in the behavior analysis and education fields since 2010.
 Her experiences include teaching and working as a behavior assistant in the home and school settings.
 Tiffany has experience implementing verbal and behavioral interventions with children with Autism and other developmental disabilities.